pshanoop/dotfiles/README.md

 A nice side effect of this, is that I can merely install this package onto a new system to have it up and ready to go with all my applications.

-It also serves as a pseudo-documentation of what's installed and why.
+It also allows keeping pacman's "List of explicitly packages" short, since things that I need as part of my base system is omitted, being a dependency of this package.

 # sudo